KIIT-Robotic-Society/Door-Automation/Local_Readme.md

 python encodings.py
 ```

+- Captures images from webcam
-It captures images and generates embeddings stored in a `.pkl` file.
+- Generates and stores face embeddings in a `.pkl` file

 ---

-### ✅ 2.
-Run the System (Recognition + Liveness)
+### ✅ Step 2: Run the Authentication System

-To start the door authentication system:
+Start the door authentication system:

 ```bash
 python test.py